Meth Becoming Drug of Choice for Many Opioid Users

-Over the past several years, the opioid crisis has been dominating the news across the United States and around the world.
-During that time, opioids were the drug of choice for many people and the number of those affected by drug addiction and overdoses rose considerably.
+Over the past several years, the opioid crisis has dominated the news across the United States and around the world.
+During that time, opioids were the drug of choice for many people, and the number of those affected by drug addiction and overdoses rose considerably.
 Unfortunately, the public’s attention has been diverted from other addictive substances over this period.
-Meth has become a drug of choice for opioid users now, and is making a surge again in the United States.
+Meth has become a drug of choice for opioid users now and is making a surge again in the United States.

 What is Methamphetamine?

 Methamphetamine (Meth) is a stimulant.
 It is a highly addictive substance that acts on a person’s central nervous system.
 Meth is a white, bitter-tasting powder that can easily be dissolved in liquids like water or alcohol.
 It also comes in crystalline form and can be snorted, smoked, or injected.